minhlucvan/kiss-tpl/README.md

 ```

-### let put a function
+### let put some function
-you can also put a functuon callback like this.
+you can also put a function callback like this.

 ```javascript